 A2.6.2.1.2 Approval may only be sought for a draft new or revised Recommendation within the SG’s mandate as defined by the Questions allocated to it in accordance with Nos.
 129 and 149 of the Convention or by topics within the scope of Study Group (see § A1.3.1.2 of Annex 1).
 Approval may however also be sought for revision of an existing Recommendation within the SG’s mandate for which no current Question exists.

-A2.6.2.1.3 Where a draft Recommendation (or revision) falls, exceptionally, within the scope of more than one SG, the Chairman of the SG proposing the approval should consult and take into account the views of all the other SG Chairmen concerned before proceeding with the procedures below.
-Where a draft Recommendation (or revision) has been developed by a JWP or a JTG (see § A1.3.2.5 of Annex 1), all the relevant SGs shall agree the draft Recommendation or adopt it according to the procedures for adoption specified in § A2.6.2.2.
+A2.6.2.1.3 Where a draft Recommendation (new or revised) has been developed by a JWP or a JTG (see § A1.3.2.5 of Annex 1), all the relevant SGs shall agree the draft Recommendation or adopt it according to the procedures for adoption specified in § A2.6.2.2.
 In cases where adoption has been reached by all the relevant SGs, the procedures for approval specified in § A2.6.2.3 shall be applied only once.
 Otherwise, the procedures for simultaneous adoption and approval by correspondence specified in § A2.6.2.4 shall be applied only once.

 A2.6.2.1.4 The Director shall promptly notify, by circular letter, the results of the above procedure, indicating the date of entry into force, as appropriate.